-It must be noted that 5,6×30 MARS round was in a sense a direct predecessor to 5,7×28 FN SS90 round, although the latter featured slightly lighter and faster bullet.
-By the late 1980s, a concept of a small-bore, low-impulse “personal defense weapon” (PDW) with good accuracy and lethality at ranges of up to 200-250 meters was well established, although there were no weapons adopted for service yet.
+It must be noted that the 5,6×30 MARS round was in a sense a direct predecessor to the 5,7×28 FN SS90 round, although the latter featured a slightly lighter and faster bullet.
+By the late 1980s, a concept of a small-bore, low-impulse “personal defense weapon” (PDW) with good accuracy and lethality at ranges of up to 200-250 meters was well established.
+However, there were no weapons adopted for service yet.

-To make the loaded weapon as compact as possible, FN designers followed the idea of American designer Hall, and placed the magazine above the barrels, with cartridges stored in a horizontal position with bullets pointing to the left.
-While Hall system employed a rotary feed unit, operated by the bolt, to put a new cartridge in line with the barrel, FN designers incorporated a stationary helical ramp into each magazine, which rotates cartridge for 90 degrees prior to placing it on feed lips.
+To make the loaded weapon as compact as possible, FN designers followed the idea of American designer Hall.
+They placed the magazine above the barrels, with cartridges stored horizontally with bullets pointing to the left.
+While the Hall system employed a rotary feed unit, operated by the bolt, to put a new cartridge in line with the barrel, FN designers incorporated a stationary helical ramp into each magazine, which rotates the cartridge for 90 degrees before placing it on feed lips.

 The resulting weapon appeared in around 1990 as FN P90 personal defense weapon, along with improved 5,7×28 SS190 ammunition, which replaced polymer-cored bullets with heavier dual-core (steel/aluminum) bullets with better penetration against body armor.
 Several other types of ammunition were developed for this weapon, including tracer, subsonic ball, and soft-core training ball.

-Worldwide customers of FN P90
+Worldwide users of FN P90

-First sales of P90 were made to Saudi Arabia in early 1990s; today it is believed that FN sold more than 20 000 of P90’s to a wide variety of law enforcement agencies and military special operation units worldwide, including US Secret Service, Austrian Army Rangers, Dutch BBE special operations forces, Belgian Army and others.
+First sales of P90 were made to Saudi Arabia in the early 1990s; today, it is believed that FN sold more than 20 000 P90s to a wide variety of law enforcement agencies and military special operation units worldwide, including US Secret Service, Austrian Army Rangers, EKO Cobra, Dutch BBE special operations forces, Belgian Army and others.

-FN P90 personal defense weapon is blowback operated, a selective-fired weapon which fires from a closed bolt.
+FN P90 personal defense weapon is blowback operated, a selective-fired weapon that fires from a closed bolt.
 The firing is controlled by a removable trigger unit with a conventional hammer.
 Manual safety is located directly below the trigger.
 Magazine lies at the top of the weapon, feeding on front-to-back, with a spiral ramp built into the “rear” part of the magazine.
 Spent cartridges are ejected straight down through the chute, which exits just behind the pistol grip.

 Back-up open sights are provided on either side of the primary collimating sight.
-The so-called P90 USG version is provided with two additional Picatinny rails at either side of the collimating sight base; FN also offers a version with no standard sighting equipment; user has to make its own choice of day and/or night sights and additional equipment, which can be installed on three Picatinny rails – top, left and right.
+The so-called P90 USG version is supplied with two additional Picatinny rails at either side of the collimating sight base; FN also offers a version with no standard sighting equipment; the user has to make its own choice of day and/or night sights and additional equipment, which can be installed on three Picatinny rails – top, left and right.

 |5.7 x 28 mm SS190